Before you begin

 You can disable MFA at any time by navigating to Account Settings, and pressing the Disable button under the Multi-Factor Authentication heading.

-If it should ever occur that your authenticator device is lost or inaccessible, and you do not have access to your backup codes, please contact Gentu Support as a matter of urgency on email@example.com.
+If your authenticator device is lost or inaccessible and you do not have access to your backup codes, please contact Gentu Support on firstname.lastname@example.org.

 The authenticator application installed on your device uses an encryption key (the QR code you scanned) in conjunction with the time to generate a unique passcode every thirty (30) seconds.
 Independent from your device, the Gentu server uses the same encryption key and its internal clock to generate the same code.
 When you enter the passcode, Gentu compares them before allowing you to proceed.